rspace-os/rspace-web/DevDocs/public/RSpaceConfiguration.md

 ### External application connections

-The following optional properties enable RSpace to connect to Mendeley (if Mendeley integration is enabled):

-* **mendeley.id** Numeric application id obtained from Mendeley developer site.
-Default is unset.
-* **mendeley.secret** Secret word obtained from Mendeley developer site.
-Default is unset.

 The following optional properties enable RSpace to connect to OneDrive (if OneDrive integration is enabled)::
 * **onedrive.client.id**  application id obtained from OneDrive developer site.
 Default is unset.
 * **onedrive.redirect** Callback URL that is configured on OneDrive developer site for this RSpace.
 Default is unset.